MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-channels-overview.md

     -   Channels are most valuable when extended with apps that include tabs, connectors, and bots that increase their value to the members of the team.

-View this short video to learn more about the best practices for creating teams and channels.
+View this short video to learn more about best practices for creating teams and channels.

    > [!VIDEO https://www.youtube.com/embed/hjJWtoaRJeE]